Cisco-the-wayword/OOP-SchoolLibrary/README.md

 In order to run this project you need:

-- A working web browser.
+- A working Ruby installation.
-- A good IDE e.g Visual Studio Code.
+- A good IDE.

 ### Setup